justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 #### Binding types

 ##### Child/text bindings

+Bindings in child/text positions are handled by `ChildPart`.
+They can render any "renderable" value, including:
+- Primitives like strings, numbers, and booleans.
+- `TemplateResult` objects, for composition.
+- `Node` objects.
+- Iterables of other renderable values, for lists.
+- The `nothing` sentinel to render nothing.

 ##### Attribute bindings

+Attribute bindings are handled by `AttributePart`.
+They set attributes on elements.
+If the binding is the entire attribute value, it's a `SingleAttributePart`; if it's part of an interpolation, it's a `MultiAttributePart`.

 ##### Property bindings

+Property bindings are created by prefixing an attribute name with a `.` (dot), like `.value=${x}`.
+They are handled by `PropertyPart` and set a property on the element instead of an attribute.
+This is useful for properties that don't have a corresponding attribute, or have different behavior, like the `value` property of an `<input>`.

 ##### Event listener bindings

+Event listener bindings are created by prefixing an attribute name with an `@`, like `@click=${handleClick}`.
+They are handled by `EventPart` and add an event listener to the element.

 ##### Element bindings

+Element bindings are created by placing an expression in an element's opening tag, like `<div ${myDirective}>`.
+They are handled by `ElementPart` and are only useful for applying directives to an element.

 ##### Comment bindings

+Comment bindings are created by placing an expression inside an HTML comment, like `<!-- ${x} -->`.
+They are handled by `CommentPart`.

 #### Property and event binding Syntax